Get Ready for Spring with this 20-Minute In-Home Cardio Workout

 Minutes 9-11: Hop the Bench

-Stand facing that step stool, low chair, stack of books, small box, etc. Instead of stepping up on the item of your choice as you did with box steps, you are going to crouch low, swing your arms, and jump over it.
+Stand facing a step stool/stack of books/small box/etc. Instead of stepping up on the item of your choice as you did with box steps, you are going to crouch low, swing your arms, and jump over it.
 Once you are on the other side, turn around and jump back to the start.
 Do 10 jumps without stopping; take a 20-second breather, then do 10 more.

 Minutes 11-13: Mountain Climbers